 As per SEBI (Depositories and Participants) Regulations 2018, a depository should have a net worth of not less than rupees one hundred crores.
 The net worth of NSDL is much higher than that required in the aforesaid regulation.
-Decision to replenish the equity capital, if required, will be taken by the Board of Directors of NSDL.
+Further, the Net worth of NSDL gets reviewed at a periodical intervals.
+The decision to replenish the equity capital, if required, will be taken by the Board of Directors of NSDL.